yuenhuitian/imda-pofma/_regulations/0-protection-from-online-falsehoods-and-manipulation-act.md

 - There is a false statement of fact communicated in Singapore.
 - It is in the public interest to issue the direction.

-Click [here](/file/to/pofma/via/singapore/statues/online) to access the Act POFMA.
+Click [here](/file/to/pofma/via/singapore/statues/online) to access the Act.